ewdlop/BiologicalChemistryNote/"Seriously-Note".md

 Indirana beddomii "tadpole"

-Sperm is a living thing; our larvae; Man passively kills animals and larvae.
+Sperm is a living thing; our larvae; Man passively kills animals and larvae; Man kindly support aniamls and larve.

 This blows.
 Meats has protein.